 So in my case, the best approach to help me put down my phone at night is to understand the benefits of it and not as a restriction.
 It’s easier for to make a decision when I understand that it helps me unwind, that I can use that time to talk to my wife after a long day of work, or simply sleep earlier.

-- How do you overcome screen-addiction?
+- How do you remind yourself to disconnect & unplug?